QwertyHelp/QwertyHelp.github.io/Portfolio.md

 # Our Portfolio

-This is our Portfolio.
 Highlighted are some of our Domains and their potential real-world applications.
 The page will be updated with complete list of Domains soon!

 ## Featured Domains